It’s no secret- I design wrestling workout plans on a regular basis.

-All too often I have wrestlers come to me and tell me that they want me to design a workout plan to help them get in better shape or get stronger.
+All too often I have wrestlers come to me and tell me that they want me to design a workout plan.
+Their goals include wanting to get stronger or in better shape.

 My response is always the same- I ask them what that means.

-As far as getting stronger goes- do you want to do weighted chinups with a certain amount of weight so you can finish takedowns easier?
+As far as getting stronger goes- do you want to get stronger so you can finish more takedowns?

-In a wrestling workout plan, the core exercise is the exercise that you use to measure your progress.
+In your wrestling workout plan, this would be one of the exercises that you use to measure your progress.
 It is used to determine the overall success of your program.

-When competing in a strength sport like powerlifting the selection of the core exercises is easy; it’s the lifts you perform at the meet and derivatives of those lifts (by derivatives I mean, for example, a floor press and board press for the bench press).
+When competing in a strength sport like powerlifting the selection of the tests/core exercises is easy.
+It’s the lifts you perform at the meet.

 If your squat, bench, and/or deadlift go up, then your training cycle was successful.
 If one or all of the lifts didn’t go up then you need to re-evaluate your plan and make adjustments.

-When looking to select a core exercise(s) for vague goals like “get in shape” or “get stronger” you need to really spend some time defining what that means to you.
+When looking to select a core exercise(s)/test for vague goals like “get in shape” or “get stronger” you need to really spend some time defining what that means to you.

-What do you do that makes you feel out of shape or weak?
+What situations in a match make you feel out of shape or weak?